block-foundation/index-decentralized-applications/README.md

 * [Pollen](https://github.com/maxtheaxe/pollen): A Python-written decentralized messaging service that operates without an internet or mesh connection.
 * [Ricochet](https://ricochet.im/): Ricochet presents a unique take on instant messaging that ensures your privacy by not trusting any third party.
 It operates over the Tor network.
 * [SimpleX chat](https://github.com/simplex-chat/simplex-chat): A terminal-based chat application with an emphasis on user privacy.
 It doesn't use any global user identifiers, even random ones, and it supports group chats and file sending.
 A mobile app is planned.
+* [Tox](https://tox.chat): Tox is an instant messaging application that operates independently of central servers.
+It's a distributed, peer-to-peer, and end-to-end encrypted system.

+## Blog

+* [twtxt](https://github.com/getwtxt/getwtxt): A decentralized microblogging platform tailored for hackers, twtxt is text-file based.
+Users can follow and mention each other by referencing the URL of their twtxt.txt file along with a nickname.

 ### VOIP